generoi/genero-design-system/README.md

 - In HTML, attributes need to use dash-case.
 In JSX you use camelCase.
 - When you add new components, it's best to restart build watcher because it usually breaks here.
+- Use `/public` folder for static assets in stories.
+- Use `/.storybook/preview-head.html` to inject code stories.

 ### Storybook roadmap